oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Use ES256 instead of RS256 in examples
    * Rename and move the c14n challenges section to an appendix
    * A bit more in security considerations for Choice of a Hash Algorithm (1st & 2nd preimage resistant and not majorly truncated)
+   * Remove the notational figures from the Concepts section
    * Change salt to always be a string (rather than any JSON type)
    * Fix the Document History (which had a premature list for -03)